 1.0 (yearlong course)

-This class begins with a solid foundation of ancient history, moves to a presentation of Asian and African cultures, explores the Greco-Roman culture, the Middle Ages, and ends with an in- depth look at modern and contemporary history.
-Students will develop an understanding of key themes in history, an ability to analyze historical evidence and express historical understanding and writing.
-Using a variety of sources, this course will emphasize reading comprehension, writing, research, and analytical skills through the lens of the biblical worldview.
+This course begins with a solid foundation of ancient history, moves to a presentation of Asian and African cultures, explores the Greco-Roman culture and the Middle Ages, and ends with an in-depth look at modern history.
+Through the lens of a Biblical worldview, students will develop an understanding of key themes in history, as well as an ability to analyze historical evidence and express historical understanding in writing.
+This course will use a variety of sources and emphasize reading comprehension, writing, and research.

 Welcome to World History Survey.
 In this course, you have the awesome opportunity to study the highlights of key things that have occurred in our world from Creation all the way until the present day.
 This truly is a world history course, whereby we take a look at the history of civilizations and societies on every continent, except for Antarctica.
 Come and join the journey of investigating the amazing events, people, perspectives, movements, trends, and worldviews that shape our present day world.
 Emphasis is placed on making connections from past to present as well as analyzing various perspectives and sources.
 Throughout the course you are given formal opportunities to go deeper and look further into things that interest you personally.
 You are challenged along the way to consider the Biblical worldview of history and analyze the many viewpoints, whether Biblical or not, that have shaped our world.
 At certain points in the course, you even have the freedom to determine what areas of the world you want to study further.
 So again, come and join us on this journey of seeing God’s providential hand in the unfolding of His story throughout the history of the world.